Six-Steps to Get Into Nuclear

 We have seen some amazing success from people willing to put themselves in the frame of mind that they are now actively seeking work in the nuclear industry.
 During this step, there will be a need for massive action.
 And continued action.

-Some of this may initially take you out of your comfort zone.
+Some of this may initially take you out of your comfort zone, which is an indicator that you're on the right track.

 #1 Establish yourself as an expert;

-At a minimum, update your LinkedIn profile but consider starting a blog or a podcast if applicable to the role you want.
+At a minimum, update your LinkedIn profile and consider posting relevant post in your desired field.
+You may consider starting a blog or a podcast if applicable to the role you want.

 #2 Engage with the people identified above;

-Make a connection request, and like/comment on their posts.
+Make a connection request, and like/comment on their relevant posts.

 #3 Start a conversation;